-OTHER DUTIES / CAMPUS INVOLVEMENT AT AUGSBURG: Becker serves as a professor in the Health and Physical Education Department at Augsburg.
+OTHER DUTIES / CAMPUS INVOLVEMENT AT AUGSBURG: Becker serves as the director of community service/engagement for the Augsburg athletic department.

 PERSONAL / FAMILY NOTES: Jane and her husband Jon, a former baseball player at the University of Minnesota, reside in St. Paul, Minn. with their three children, George, Etta and Annie.
 A native of Lakeville, Minn., Becker earned her bachelor’s degree in philosophy and Spanish from St. Thomas in 2004, and her master’s degree in sport science and pedagogy from Gardner-Webb in 2006.